Plugged In

 RECIPIENTS

-• Plugged-In Grant Recipients are announced, and funding released in July.
+- Plugged-In Grant Recipients are announced in July, and funding is released in August.